Seednode/pinglog/README.md

   -6, --ipv6                               force dns resolution to ipv6
-  -m, --max-rtt duration                   colorize packets over this rtt (default 1h0m0s) -o, --output string[="<hostname>.log"]   write to the specified file as well as stdout -p, --privileged                         run in privileged mode (always enabled on Windows) -q, --quiet                              only display summary at end -r, --rtt                                record RTTs (can increase memory use for long sessions) -s, --size uint16                        size of packets, in bytes (default 56)
+  -m, --max-rtt duration                   colorize packets over this rtt (default 1h0m0s) -o, --output string[="<hostname>.log"]   write to the specified file as well as stdout -p, --port uint16                        offer prometheus metrics endpoint on the specified port
+      --privileged                         run in privileged mode (always enabled on Windows) -q, --quiet                              only display summary at end -r, --rtt                                record RTTs (can increase memory use for long sessions) -s, --size uint16                        size of packets, in bytes (default 56)